dannycjones/git-chauthor/README.md

 ## Known issues

+I've created a few known issues in the issues tab on GitHub.

-If you find a problem, feel free to submit an issue on the GitHub repository.
+If you find other problems, feel free to submit an issue on the GitHub repository.

-- Does not handle not being in a Git repository very well
-- Does not handle malformed config very well
-- No tests
-- No way of interacting with signing keys